Elasticsearch

 Primary Keys

-The PK keyword can be used to specify the fields which will be used for the key value in Elastic.
-The field values will be concatenated and separated by a -
+The PK keyword allows you to specify fields that will be used to generate the key value in Elasticsearch.
+The values of the selected fields are concatenated and separated by a hyphen (-

 Insert and Upsert modes